Reporting Abuse as a professional

 Note: mandated reporters are legally required to report actual or suspected abuse, but anyone can report abuse.

-The first step in reporting abuse is to call the mandated reporting line for your state as soon as possible, ideally within 24 hours of suspecting the abuse.
-The process and procedures for reporting varies based on what type of abuse you are reporting.
+The first step in reporting abuse is to call your local law enforcement agency or mandated reporting agency or telephone hotline for your state as soon as possible.
+Some states have mandatory time limits that reporters must report within.
+The process and procedures for reporting varies based on what type of abuse you are reporting and the state and jurisdiction the abuse occurs within.
 See below for more information.

 Note: you can remain anonymous throughout this process if you choose to.

 When reporting suspected or known abuse or a child, an elder, or a disabled person, there are certain people within each state that are required to do so no matter what.
-These people are called “mandated reporters.”
-Some of the most common mandated reporters include:
+These people are called “mandatory reporters” or “mandated reporters.”
+Some of the most common mandatory reporters include:

 Social Services Agencies

 Healthcare, Medical or Dental Service Providers

 Each state has its own laws that differ if you are reporting abuse of children or the abuse of the elderly or disabled.
 If the perpetrator of assault or abuse of any adult has access to children, or lives with children, it may also be required that you report the abuse.